Other commentary from the latest public sector finances data can be found on the following pages:

 Public sector net debt

 Public sector net debt excluding public sector banks (PSND ex) represents the amount of money the public sector owes to private sector organisations including overseas institutions, largely as a result of issuing gilts and Treasury Bills, minus the amount of cash and other short-term assets it holds.
-Public sector net debt (PSND) is often referred to by commentators as “the national debt”.
+PSND is often referred to by commentators as “the national debt”.

 Debt interest to revenue ratio